pineapplefart/ssb_s5/Main Assesment/README.md

 Code A was designed such that each output code B starts taking pipette tips from a different column in the tiprack, taking 3 columns of tip per dilution.
 Each protocol has an in-built start column parameter which indicates the first of the three columns used.
 This means that four protocols can be run before tips are reloaded, provided that they are run in order.
 To check the start column, look for the value of the start_col parameter in the dictionary called 'PARAMS'.

 ### 4. Data Analysis (Code C)
+ This code (all .ipynb files in this repository) is bespoke, and was written for the FLUOstar Omega microplate reader by BMG LABTECH.
+To use this code, first ensure that well A1 is at cell b15 in your excel file.
+Then add the excel file pathway to the code in the relevant position (indicated in the code).

 - Imports fluorescence/absorbance data
 - Averages replicates and formats data
 - Fits dilution curves and calculates gradient and R² as fitness metrics
 - Outputs results as a CSV

-To use this code, first ensure that well A1 is at cell b15 in your excel file.
-Then add the excel file pathway to the code in the relevant position (indicated in the code).

 - **NOTE: YOU MUST COLLECT THE RUNTIME DATA MANUALLY.
 THE OT-2 DOES NOT SUPPORT OUTPUTTING THE RUNTIME DATA**